libussa/beets-originquery-ng/README.md

 `originquery` reads an _origin file_ at the root of each album directory when music is imported.
 The origin file can be either a text, JSON, or YAML file.
 Beyond that, the format of the file is entirely user-defined and is specified in the `originquery` configuration.

+### Metadata Sources

+The plugin supports multiple metadata sources for extra tags:

+- **MusicBrainz**: The default and most comprehensive music database
+- **Discogs**: Alternative database with strong coverage of physical releases

+The plugin automatically selects the first available source that has `extra_tags` configured.
+Priority order is:
+1. MusicBrainz
+2. Discogs

+This means if both sources are configured, MusicBrainz will be used.
+If only Discogs is configured, it will be used instead.

 Your beets configuration must contain a section with the following fields: